 An individually designed plan document is tailored to meet the particular needs of an employer by providing the maximum amount of flexibility in plan design.
 The IRS hasn't pre-reviewed it.

 401(k) plans must be updated from time-to-time to conform to changes in the federal tax laws made by Congress or to reflect official guidance issued by the IRS.
 If you didn't adopt an amendment on a timely basis, you are a late amender or a nonamender, which means your 401(k) plan doesn't comply with the law and is no longer a tax-favored qualified plan.

 Updating plan documents - cycle system

 Revenue Procedure 2007-44 set up the cycle system requiring 401(k) plans to adopt timely interim amendments and extended the remedial amendment period to the end of the remedial amendment cycle, every five years for individually designed plans (or six years for pre-approved plans).
 Individually designed plans were assigned a specific five-year cycle (Cycles A-E), which was generally based on the last digit of the plan sponsor’s EIN.
 If you use a pre-approved plan document, the institution that maintains the plan document contacts you when you need to update the plan.
 This cycle system ended on December 31, 2016, for individually designed plans.

 As of January 1, 2017, the cycle system applies only to pre-approved plans (See New Determination Letter Program – Rev. Proc.
 2016-37).

 Interim amendments are required to keep a written plan document current for law changes between remedial amendment cycles.
-Other amendments, such as optional provisions under the Code or electing to change a provision in operation that wasn’t required because of a law change, are considered discretionary amendments.
+Other amendments, such as optional provisions under the Internal Revenue Code or electing to change a provision in operation that wasn’t required because of a law change, are considered discretionary amendments.